gradio-app/gradio/guides/05_chatbots/04_chatbot-specific-events.md

-# Retrying and Undoing Messages
+# Liking, Retrying and Undoing Messages

 Tags: LLM, CHAT

 Users expect modern chatbot UIs to let them easily retry message generations or undo them all together.
+As an application developer, you may want to let your users give feedback on individual chatbot generations.
-Thankfully, the Gradio Chatbot exposes two events, `.retry` and `.undo`, to let you, the developer, build this functionality into your application.
+Thankfully, the Gradio Chatbot exposes three events, `.retry`, `.undo`, and `like`, to let you build this functionality into your application.

 In this demo, we'll build a UI that implements these events.
 You can see our finished demo deployed on Hugging Face spaces here:

-$demo_chatbot_retry_undo
+$demo_chatbot_retry_undo_like

 Tip: `gr.ChatInterface` automatically uses the `retry` and `.undo` events so it's best to start there in order get a fully working application quickly.